How to Build an Outbound Sales Team

 Asking open-ended questions and active listening are key components of any consultative sales approach.
 This approach works because potential buyers are more motivated to buy products or services that meet their own needs, rather than the needs of the sales professional.

-A consultative sales approach truly puts the buyer first.
+A consultative selling truly puts the buyer first.
 Instead of just selling any old product, or what happens to be on promotion that month, sales professionals using the consultative sales approach will look to sell products and services that match the exact needs of their buyers, which makes for more productive business development results and satisfied customers.

 Instead of a scripted sales pitch, sales teams can use conversational skills and listen to their buyers personal and business needs.
 Only then do they provide advice and guidance, which includes being adaptable to the different challenges buyers may face.

-The consultative sales approach is highly effective and can lead to far greater results for your business and better long term customer relations.
+Consultative selling is highly effective and can lead to far greater results for your business and better long term customer relations.
 Using other sales techniques typically results in salespeople chasing leads that are not a good match for the buyer.
 Whilst they may well win a first order, if the product isn’t right for the buyer and their customers, it is unlikely that they will build long term relationships.

 However, using the consultative approach, the sales rep needs to listen to the customer needs and provide meaningful solutions, meaning your new customer can come back time and time again for your product or services.